 - Finding a Builder: Hiring a gazebo builder is the best way to ensure you get exactly what you want and need.
 You probably don’t realize just how many options you have.
 A builder will be able to help advise you on the place, size and kind of gazebo that’s right for you.

-Need to find a pro for your Gazebo Addition?Find Pros
+Ready to start your Gazebo Addition?Find Pros

 - Materials: Wood gazebos are the most traditional and still the most popular.
 Given that a large part of a gazebo’s appeal is the warmth and elegance it brings to a landscape, wood is hard to beat.
 The one major drawback is maintenance: You’ll need to guard against rot, termites, and other wood-damaging pests.
 Aluminum does away with much of this maintenance.
 As faux wood finishes continue to improve, aluminum gazebos are beginning to catch on, but even these are far from indestructible: make sure your gazebo meets the building requirements for wind storms and other local weathering conditions.
 Finally, vinyl gazebos are a nice compromise between aluminum and wood.
 Vinyl has similar maintenance-free qualities to aluminum and may provide a better texture than aluminum.